eikim11/Traffic_Accidents_Predictive_Modeling/README.md

 I used Decision Tree Classifier and Random Forest Classifier as my initial models to calculate the overall accuracy score as well as per-class accuracy scores.
 After using imblearn's SMOTE technique, the accuracy scores went down expectedly.

+Lastly, I used GridSearchCV to find the most optimal parameters for the Random Forest model, which resulted in a final accuracy score of 0.76.

 #### Technologies